cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-text-search-template.md

 ## Parameters

 IF EXISTS
 :   Do not throw an error if the text search template does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 name
 :   The name (optionally schema-qualified) of an existing text search template.